 What Do You Mean?

-Just like jumper cables, the debt consolidation loan can be a financial tool, but you must use it very carefully, you don’t want your finances blowing up (like your car battery) or end up frying your financial life.
+Just like jumper cables, the debt consolidation loan can be a financial tool.
+You must use every tool very carefully, you don’t want your finances blowing up (like your car battery) or end up frying your financial life.

 A while ago I had to decide about my car, about whether it was worth repairing it, or whether it was time to retire the old girl and look at another used car.
 For my needs I have made a conscious decision not to buy a new car, I use it as a means of transportation (to get to work and such), so having a “fancy new” car is really not needed.
 I have already asked, when do we push them off a cliff (my CAR remember), but let’s revisit this decision a bit further.